spocksbrain/exo-langgraph01/README.md

 pip install setuptools
 ```
 The updated setup scripts should automatically handle this for you.

+#### Import errors with autogen version compatibility
+If you see errors related to imports from `autogen.oai.client`, there might be a version compatibility issue.
+Try:

+1. Using the `run_without_install.py` script, which includes fixes for these issues
+2. Or pull the latest code with `git pull origin main` which contains the necessary fixes

 #### Node.js and npm issues (Web and Electron interfaces)
 If you encounter issues with the Web or Electron interfaces: